mineral-ui/mineral-ui/src/website/app/pages/Theming/theming.md

 Wrap your app in a [ThemeProvider](#common-scenarios-api) in order for styles to be properly applied.
-The ThemeProvider provides the theme to the tree of Mineral UI components, and any other Glamorous components contained within.
+The ThemeProvider provides the theme to the tree of Mineral UI components, and any other Emotion components contained within.

 ```jsx
 import React from 'react';